JanaviSadamke477/Graphical-Representation-of-search-algorithms/README.md

 ## 1️⃣ Maze Pathfinding Visualizer

+📖 **Overview**
+This project is an interactive maze-solving visualizer built using Pygame.
+It supports three pathfinding algorithms:

+1. Breadth-First Search (BFS)
+2. Depth-First Search (DFS)
+3. A* (A-Star)

-A visual simulation of pathfinding algorithms in a randomly generated maze.
-Users can set start and end points and watch how BFS, DFS, and A* search solve the maze.
+Users can generate a new maze, set a start and end point, and watch the selected algorithm find a path in real-time.

 ### 📁 File: `mazepathfinding.py`